 Banksy – ‘The Art of Protest’ exhibition at La Térmica in Málaga/ Costa del Sol

-La Térmica Malaga
+What is La Térmica Malaga?

-Spanning a massive 13,000m2, La Térmica, (The Thermal) is a beautiful building located in Malaga, Spain.
-Acting as a social and cultural container, the building boasts a vast array of artistic displays and exhibits.
-As well as offering workshops and training, La Térmica displays a plethora of works of performing arts, cinema, fashion, design, music and so much more!
-There really is excitement for all, no matter what your background or interests.
-The most recent sensation here has been Banksy’s Art of Protest exhibition, offering an insight into the universe of a fascinating artist.
-The exhibition contains over 40 pieces of Banksy’s work, including videos, sculptures, installations and his original works.
-Let’s take a look at a couple of the most famous pieces TA-DAH.TV were able to see!
+As well as offering workshops and training, La Térmica displays a plethora of works of performing arts, cinema, fashion, design, music and more!
+The most recent sensation has been Banksy’s Art of Protest exhibition, offering an insight into the universe of a fascinating artist.

 Girl with Balloon